Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Spin correlation results

 The statistical uncertainty on $f_{\textrm{SM}}$ is determined using ensemble tests.
 Ten thousand pseudo-data sets are constructed by Poisson-smearing the observed number of events in each bin of the detector-level distribution.
 Each of these data samples are unfolded in the usual manner, and fitted to extract $f_{\textrm{SM}}$.
 The RMS of the resulting distribution of $f_{\textrm{SM}}$ values gives the statistical uncertainty on this quantity.

 Systematic uncertainties on $f_{\textrm{SM}}$ are determined using the same procedure as for the unfolded differential cross-sections, considering the same sources as those described in Section~\ref{sec:systematics}.
 Monte Carlo samples with different sources of systematic uncertainty are unfolded, as described in Section~\ref{sec:unfolding}, and the unfolded spectra are used as pseudo-data.
-The templates are fit to this pseudo-data and the difference between the systematic $f_{\textrm{SM}}$ and the nominal (i.e. $f_{\textrm{SM}}=1$) is taken as the systematic uncertainty on $f_{\textrm{SM}}$ due to that source.
+The templates are fitted to this pseudo-data and the difference between the systematic $f_{\textrm{SM}}$ and the nominal (i.e. $f_{\textrm{SM}}=1$) is taken as the systematic uncertainty on $f_{\textrm{SM}}$ due to that source.
 The dominant uncertainties are summarised in Table~\ref{tab:fsm_syst_new}; the largest sources of systematic uncertainty arise due to the modelling of the \ttbar process.

 The hypothesis templates for each observable, the unfolded data, and the resulting fit are presented in Figure~\ref{fig:results_fsm} and Figure~\ref{fig:results_fsm_diff}.
 The $f_{\textrm{SM}}$ extracted from each observable and the significance with respect to the SM hypothesis are presented in Table~\ref{tab:results_fsm_chi2}.
-Two cases are considered: first, only the uncertainties on the unfolded measurement are taken into account, and second, factorisation and renormalisation scale shifts as well as PDF uncertainties\footnote{30 eigenvector variations from the PDF4LHC recommendation~\cite{Butterworth:2015oua}.} on the hypothesis templates are included.
-These are distinct from the radiation uncertainties (which also include scale variations) that are already included in the unfolded differential cross-section uncertainties.
+Two cases are considered: first, only the uncertainties on the unfolded measurement are taken into account, and second, theoretical uncertainties on the hypothesis templates are included.
+These theoretical contributions include factorisation and renormalisation scale shifts as well as PDF uncertainties\footnote{30 eigenvector variations from the PDF4LHC recommendation~\cite{Butterworth:2015oua}.} and are distinct from the radiation uncertainties (which also include scale variations) that are already included in the unfolded differential cross-section uncertainties.
+An additional template uncertainty is considered, which takes into account the difference between the nominal \POWHEG+\PYTHIA\!8 \ttbar sample and the alternative \POWHEG+\PYTHIA\!8 sample in which \MADSPIN\ handles the decays, as described in Section~\ref{sec:data}.